pballada/pballada.github.io/_posts/2024-10-22-LLDB-debugger-consoloe-commands.markdown

   (lldb) memory read 0x7ffeefbff6c0
   (lldb) memory write 0x7ffeefbff6c0 0xFF
   ```
-- **Notes:** `memory read` and `memory write` can be dangerous if you’re not careful.
-They’re best reserved for diagnosing gnarly low-level bugs.
+- **Notes:** `memory read` and `memory write` can be dangerous if you're not careful.
+They're best reserved for diagnosing gnarly low-level bugs.

 ### `x`
 - **What it does:** The `x` command (an alias for `memory read`) is a short-hand for examining memory.